blynkkk/blynkkk.github.io/mobile/eventor.md

 ### Eventor

 Eventor widget allows you to create simple behaviour rules or **events**.
-Let's look at a typical use case: read temperature from DHT sensor and send push notification when temperature is over a certain limit :
+Let's look at a typical use case: read temperature from DHT sensor and send push notification when the temperature is over a certain limit :

 ```cpp
   float t = dht.readTemperature();